 This Magnet — is awesome.

 Tin-Tastic Creative Activity Set — by Funko, the crate comes with a random selection between Iron Patriot, Rainbow Dash, Derpy Whooves, Iron Man, Batman, Robin, or Joker.
 Inside you get some stickers, two pencils, and two vinyl figures in a collectible tin.
 Kinda neat, makes a great gift for the younger set.

 Energems — these are basically what happens when you try to make an energy supplement out of giant M&Ms. Three quarter-sized “gems” claim to equate to a cup of coffee.
 They taste pretty close to M&Ms but have a slightly bitter aftertaste.
 As for an energy boost, I didn’t really feel one, but caffeine doesn’t really impact me so your mileage may vary.

 Also included in the crate were some stickers and a gel wristband that says “Geek” on one side and “Gamer” on the other.

 Every month, one lucky Loot Crate subscriber will get a “Mega Crate” instead of the average crate, that includes everything in the normal crate plus a giant additional product.
 Here’s this month’s “Mega” prize:

-If you’re a fan of random geeky stuff, you could do worse than Loot Crate. ~ Darrin
+If you’re a fan of random geeky stuff, you could do much, MUCH worse than Loot Crate. ~ Darrin

 To find out more, visit Loot Crate’s website.